 - Dixie Belle Paint Company Cotton

-Once I get an idea in my head I don’t stop till I figure it out.
-Being a creative person I knew I could come up with something that would fit the need.
-The Stepping stones are round in shape so was the pizza pan.
-Being a crafter for quite some time I knew I would have some in my craft stash.
-I purchase items ahead of time with hopes of finding the perfect project down the road.
-My craft stash was the first place I headed knowing I would come up with some great items.
-I had some pizza pans from awhile back with the hopes to do a Diy project, this seemed like the perfect project.
+Once I get an idea in my head, I don’t stop till I figure it out.
+Being the creative person I am, I just knew I could come up with something that would fit the need.
+The stones are round in shape and so was the pizza pan.
+Being a crafter for quite some time now, I knew I would have some items in my craft stash.
+I purchase items ahead of time with hopes of finding the perfect project later on down the road.
+So, my craft stash was the first place I headed.
+I had some pizza pans from awhile back with the hopes to do a future project.
+This seemed like the perfect project.
 Pizza pans were the perfect shape and size, perhaps this was a great start.
-Now having the base I needed to search for things found in a garden.
+Now that I had the base, I needed to search for items found in a garden.

 Creating A Garden